 Lentz’s published results contain many revelations about the ultimate power of the immune system, once it is deblocked, to destroy tumors.
 One of the most startling facts is that the first three of Lentz’s terminally ill patients who died in the initial clinical trial had tumor lysis syndrome: dead cancer cells and debris that can overwhelm the liver and kidneys (J Biol Response Mod 8:511-527, 1989).
 Autopsies of these patients showed that “all measurable disease” had been destroyed due to “massive hemorrhagic and coagulative necrosis.”
 Lentz learned that one must proceed slowly in harnessing such explosive anti-cancer reactions.

 Speaking of Robert Bradford’s comments that modern science had “undermined the trophoblastic thesis” Moss wrote, “Bradford raised many technical objections to the Beardian thesis.
 And indeed many questions need to be answered before this theory can be accepted as fact.”
-But, interestingly, while the trophoblast theory of cancer may not be fully understood, those who have taken this approach in fighting cancer, even unknowingly, as the two researchers Moss wrote of, have had startling results far in excess of conventional, “science-approved” approaches in which the theories behind them are fully understood.
+But, interestingly, while the trophoblast theory of cancer may not be fully understood, those who have taken this approach in fighting cancer, even unknowingly, as the two researchers Moss wrote of, have had startling results far in excess of conventional, “science-approved” approaches in which the theories behind them are fully understood like website design.